havardh/rustygecko-blogpost/blog.md

 On a system satisfying the prerequisites given above, the program is compile with the command `cargo build --target thumbv7m-none-eabi`.
 To produce a binary file run the command `arm-none-eabi-objcopy -O binary target/thumbv7m-none-eabi/debug/seed seed.bin`.
 This can be flashed to the Starter Kit.

-## Summary of our discussion ##

-Through this project we have found that the performance and energy consumption are quite similar for Rust and C application.
-However, the code size of Rust binaries are larger than their C counterparts, especially when building for debugging.

-The language in it self did not pose any restrictions on the programmability in a bare-metal system, due to the modularity of the standard library.
-And we were able to adapt the build system for our platform.
-Although all this modularity, we found that reusing existing libraries which depend on the standard library as a whole (in practice nearly all libraries), are impossible to reuse, or requires modification of the library to be used.

 ## Materials/Boards ##
 - [Giant Gecko Starter Kit][stk]